 Government Blast Shelters

-Many places in the United States have old shelters created during the Cold War.
+Many places in the United States have old bomb and fallout shelters created during the Cold War.
 However, few have been properly maintained, and you’d be relying on panicking government officials to let you into those shelters.
 Then, the chances that they would have supplies are low.
 You should look into the government-run shelters nearby you, but I suspect they will not be a good option if the time comes.
 If you’re not in the United States, its possible the shelters your country has are better stocked.

 Radiation loses intensity over time, so eventually, you’ll be safe to leave your shelter.
 How long depends on how many attacks occurred, the types of nuclear weapons used and even prevailing wind.
 FEMA’s instructs that you should stay inside for at least 24 hours.
 It’s likely you’ll have to stay indoors for two weeks, at which point the radiation will be one percent as potent as it was just after the blast.

 Radioactive fallout is how most people are exposed to radiation in the event of a nuclear meltdown or attack.
 After Chernobyl, the effort to clean up as much of the radioactive fallout as possible, required the work of hundreds of thousands of people.
 Depsite the massive efforts, a lot of radioactive particles remained.
 Massive amounts of topsoil were contaminated via radioactive fallout.